kroma-network/tachyon/docs/how_to_use/how_to_build.md

 ## Performance Tuning

+### Visualizing and Profiling Traces

+Tachyon utilizes [Perfetto](https://perfetto.dev/) for low-overhead profiling.
+You can visualize the generated trace by uploading it to the [Perfetto Trace Viewer](https://ui.perfetto.dev/).
+Typically, our traces are generated in the `/tmp` directory with a `perfetto-trace` extension.

 ### Use Intel OpenMP Runtime Library(libiomp)

 By default, Tachyon uses GNU OpenMP (GNU `libgomp`) for parallel computation.
 On Intel platforms, Intel OpenMP Runtime Library (`libiomp`) provides OpenMP API specification support.
 It sometimes brings more performance benefits compared to `libgomp`.